 Folic Acid is the biggest asset of the prenatal vitamin, however, there are a handful of other minerals that play a huge role in your pregnancy health.
 It’s important to know that although vitamins are useful, you should always pair it with a healthy food regimen.
 While pregnant, try to stay away from any processed junk foods.
 Vitamins only act as a support system for healthy foods so your body can fully absorb the nutrients from the food you eat.

 4000 IU of Vitamin D

 It’s been proven that daily Vitamin D prevents preterm labor, births, and infections.
-Also preeclampsia and gestational diabetes are related to a vitamin D deficiency.
+Also, preeclampsia and gestational diabetes are related to vitamin D deficiency.
 While looking for a prenatal you’ll notice the average brand will only have 400 IU.
 Foods such as egg yolk, salmon, cod liver oil are high in Vitamin D. Fortified foods and drinks like milk are recommended as well.
 Consult with your doctor about using additional supplementation.

 70 mg of Calcium

 Nutrients such as Calcium protects your bones as your baby grows.
 Your baby also benefits from Calcium since its such a vital mineral to form baby’s bones and teeth.
 Foods high in calcium are raw milk, kale, yogurt, broccoli, and cheese.

 Collagen is the main component of cartilage, bones, and skin.
 Vitamin C is essential for you and your baby protecting cells from damage and works as an antioxidant to help fight infections.
 Foods that provide vitamin C include orange juice, grapefruit juice, strawberries, broccoli, and red bell pepper.